kubos/kubos/docs/sdk-installing.rst

 What is the Kubos SDK?
 ----------------------

-TODO: Confusing and not entirely accurate anymore...

-The Kubos SDK is a term used to describe the all of the components used that make up a KubOS operating system and the tools used to build this project.
-The Kubos SDK components are made up of:
+The Kubos SDK is a term used to describe all of the components used to build and run a Kubos project on a target device:

 -  Kubos source modules - the individual components of the operating systems, hardware abstraction layers, and APIs